fcsonline/ferranbasora.com/src/content/projects/family-map.md

 ---
 title: family-map
 description: >
   A small family tree viewer.
-Import a CSV, explore the tree on a pannable canvas, and keep the data on your own machine.
+Load a CSV file, move around the tree on screen, and keep the data on your own computer.
 tags:
   - react
   - javascript